-- Develop and leverage novel technologies to investigate heart valve biology, pathology, and therapies
+- Develop and leverage novel technologies to investigate heart valve, left ventricular outflow tract, and intestinal biology, pathology, and therapies

 - Establish new paradigms to characterize the extracellular matrix basis for soft tissue mechanics